winhowes/AuthTranslator/README.md

 - **Redis Support**: Provide `-redis-addr` to use Redis for rate limit counters instead of in-memory tracking.
 If Redis is unavailable the limiter falls back to memory and logs an error.
 - **Request Body Limit**: The maximum buffered request body can be adjusted with `-max_body_size` (default 10MB).
 Set the flag to `0` to disable the limit entirely.
 - **Allowlist**: Integrations can restrict specific callers to particular paths, methods and required parameters.
-- **Configuration Driven**: Behavior is controlled via a JSON configuration file.
+- **Configuration Driven**: Behavior is controlled via a YAML configuration file.
 - **Validated Startup**: The configuration is checked at startup and errors are reported before serving traffic.
 - **Clean Shutdown**: On SIGINT or SIGTERM the server and rate limiters are gracefully stopped.
 - **Hot Reload**: Send `SIGHUP` to reload the configuration and allowlist without restarting.